 Waivers mean no testing or modified testing frequency for a specified contaminant is required for a set period of time.
-The Washington State Department of Health reduced the monitoring requirements for SOC (pesticides) and Soil Fumigants because the source is not at risk of contamination.
-The last sample collected for these contaminants was taken on 09/17/2009 and was found to meet all applicable standards.
+The Washington State Department of Health reduced the monitoring requirements at both wells for SOC (pesticides) and Soil Fumigants because the source is not at risk of contamination.
+The last sample collected for these contaminants was taken at Well A on 09/28/2012 and Well B on 09/17/2009 and was found to meet all applicable standards.